tfresource/tfresource-website/topics/Design_principles_of_land_use_models.md

 ---
 title: "Design principles of land use models"
 categories:
-  - Needs Review
-  - Land Use Transport Modeling
+   - Land Use/Transport Modeling
 ---

 **Summary**

-The design of land-use models varies widely, however, there are a couple of common design principles found in most spatial land use models in operation to date.
-The introduction to [land-use modeling](Land_Use_Transport_Modeling) describes the more general concept of integrating land-use models with travel demand models.
+The design of land use models varies widely, however, there are a couple of common design principles found in most spatial land use models in operation to date.
+The introduction to [land use modeling](Land_use_transport_modeling) describes the more general concept of integrating land use models with travel demand models.

 Common Land Use Model Design
 ----------------------------